Regional Shoreline Adaptation Plan

 • Mountain View (Santa Clara County) – 40th anniversary of Shoreline at Mountain View Regional Park

-The current version of the One Bay Vision can be found in the Regional Shoreline Adaptation Plan (RSAP) Draft for Public Comment, which can be accessed above.
+The final version of One Bay Vision can be found in the final Regional Shoreline Adaptation Plan (RSAP), which can be accessed above.

 Over 130 members of the public joined the first Public Workshop for the Regional Shoreline Adaptation Plan (RSAP) Guidelines.
 This meeting included presentations and virtual breakout room to discuss draft visions for Bay Area sea level rise adaptation.
 Meeting materials are available here: